samWighton/samWighton.github.io/README.md

 Climbing more complex routes takes skill and planning, not just physical strength.

-Sam has developed good relationships with many other climbers and will go climbing often unless currently injured.
+Sam has developed good relationships with many other climbers goes climbing often.

-### Audio Engineering
+### Audio Engineering 2003 - Current
 ![A local band Sam mixes for](images/band.jpg)

 The image above is a local band that Sam mixes for once a month.

 Part hobby, part volunteering, part professional work.
-Sam has been recording and mixing audio for more than 14 years.
+Sam has been recording and mixing audio for more than 14 years (2003 onwards).

+Sam has mixed audio at over 350 live events.
+These include corporate events, press launches, weddings, school functions, concerts and pub gigs.
+Sam has also worked with film crews recording music videos and content for Youtube.

+Sam also provides wireless microphones for live broadcast and recording of the ['Siligong Valley'](https://www.meetup.com/en-AU/iaccelerate/events/237325054/) meetups.

 Skills that have been acquired in this field have found use in other areas of Sam's life.
 The audio signal chain is a helpful mental model when considering time-series data analysis.
 The principals of component extraction from a signal are often similar across disciplines.